 Athora Netherlands holds various saving mortgages insurance policies, financed both internally and externally.
-The majority of the portfolio represents savings mortgages with cession/retrocession arrangements and pledged collateral for which no spread is included in the market valuation and no SCR counterparty default risk (CDR) is calculated.
-The risk for savings mortgages with cession/retrocession arrangements and pledged collateral is nihil due to the netting of the received collateral included in the arrangements with the third parties with the liabilities.
+The majority of the portfolio represents savings mortgages with cession/retrocession arrangements, sub-participation agreements and pledged collateral.

-In 2020, the Dutch Association for Insurers ('Verbond van Verzekeraars') including representatives of large insurance groups including Athora NL, continued the discussions with DNB regarding the valuation of savings mortgages and treatment in the SCR.
-On 19 October 2020, DNB published a draft consultation document and Q&A on this subject and requested interested parties to respond by 1 December 2020.
-The interpretation of DNB included in this document seems to differ from the current methodology applied by Athora Netherlands for valuation of these mortgages and treatment in SCR, but is far from clear.
+In 2020, the Dutch Association for Insurers ('Verbond van Verzekeraars') including representatives of large insurance groups including Athora Netherlands, continued the discussions with DNB regarding the valuation of savings mortgages and treatment in the SCR.
+On 1 September 2021, DNB published a Q&A on the classification and determination of the SCR for saving mortgages plus a Good Practice for the valuation.
+On top of these documents, the Dutch Association for Insurers has written additional guidance with more detailed interpretations to create a level playing field.